 But why?
 How did I conclude that I needed to let go?
 What were the signs of a dying relationship?

-In this article I’ll discuss how to know whether it’s time to end your long distance relationship.
+In this article, I’ll discuss how to know when to call it quits in a long-distance relationship.

 While normal couples get the luxury of any love language, couples in LDR have to work with communication.